jrodrigues88/FavGiphy/README.md

 - Using tableview to load trending gifs from Giphy Trending API
 - Handled pagination in view model - fetching 15 records at a time
 - gif files are loaded in to table view cell using "SwiftGifOrigin" library
+- For smooth loading of files, we can avoid loading gif and show the image alone using the commented code in the Utility class
 - Loaded gif files are locally cached using an image cache
 - Search bar is added to the screen for searching the gifs using Giphy Search API
 - Each tableview cell contains a button to favorite or un-favorite that gif